Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

      1. List all positional and optional arguments with descriptions (but without types and default values) in an `# Arguments` section, with one bullet for each.

      1. List all keyword arguments with descriptions (but without types and default values) in a `# Keywords` section, with one bullet for each.

-     1. If the methods of a function return something other than `nothing`, list all returned objects with descriptions in a `# Returns` section, with one bullet for each.

      1. List links to constructors/functions that are called in any of the explicitly defined constructor methods in a `# See also` section, with one bullet for each.